gyulamad/Screen/README.md

 ```

 ## `Screen`
-After you created a `Screen` object, for e.g:
+After you create a `Screen` object, for e.g:
 ```
 Screen<5> screen(gfx, ts);
 ```
-then you can access to each element as an array like:
+then you can access each element as an array like:
 ```
 Screen::Elem elem = screen[n]; // where `n` is the index of UI element (starts from zero)
 ```

 ## `Screen::reset(size_t size)`
-Resets the screen and redraw all element. `size` parameter is optional, tells the `Screen` object how many elemet you are using.
-It's usefull when you set different pages and just redefined the screen elements bt using less or even more elements.
+Resets the screen and redraw all elements. `size` parameter is optional, and tells the `Screen` object how many elements you are using.
+It's useful when you set different pages and just redefine the screen elements by using fewer or even more elements.

 Example:
 ```
 screen.reset(3); // the screen.loop() method will taking care only the first 3 elements
 ```
 ## `Screen::size(size_t size)`
-Same as the `Screen::reset(size_t size)` but it won't reset the elements onli re-size the screen.
+Same as the `Screen::reset(size_t size)` but it won't reset the elements only re-size the screen.

 Example:
 ```
 screen.size(3); // the screen.loop() method will taking care only the first 3 elements
 ```
 ## `Screen::refresh()`
 Refreshes the screen.
-Usefull when you re-define the UI elements or re-size the screen.
+Useful when you re-define the UI elements or re-size the screen.

 Example:
 ```